bmwcarit/joynr/wiki/java.md

 } catch (DiscoveryException e) {
     //handle errors
 }
+// Call buildNone() if you do not want to create a proxy for any of the discovered providers after successful discovery
+// to do the necessary cleanup to avoid unnecessary memory usage guidedProxyBuilder.buildNone();

+// Select a DiscoveryEntry to build a proxy for the corresponding provider:
 DiscoveryEntry lastSeenEntry = discoveryResult.getLastSeen();
 /* Other possibilities to retrieve DiscoveryEntries from DiscoveryResult:
     DiscoveryEntry highestPriorityEntry = discoveryResult.getHighestPriority();